quicwg/quic-v2/draft-ietf-quic-v2.md

 provided them.
 Clients MUST NOT use a session ticket from a QUICv1 connection to initiate a QUICv2 connection, or vice versa.

-Servers MAY validate the originating version of any session ticket and reject any ticket issued from a different version.
+Servers MUST validate the originating version of any session ticket and not resume from any ticket issued from a different version.

 Note that during compatible version negotiation, any resulting session ticket